How to make the perfect grilled tuna steaks at home? Perfectly tender and juicy! Tips and side meal suggestions included.

 - Cover your tuna fillets with marinate on each side and refrigerate for 30 min (recommended).
 I use cooking brush to coat.

 - Preheat your (electric) barbecue grill and grease with olive oil.
-Coat the grill plate with the half onion head (optional) and let smoke ’escape’.
+Coat the grill plate with the half onion head (optional but tasty) and let smoke ’escape’.

 - Place each fillet on the grill and turn around every 2-3 minutes.
-Check inside of tuna steak – if pink and tender – remove from grill and place in a glass dish container and put lid on.
+Check inside of tuna steak – if pink and tender – remove from grill and place in a glass casserole with lid (mine looks like this).
 Using my grill (medium heat) tuna steaks are done in between 8-12 minutes.

-- If steaks seem dry, coat each fillet with additional olive oil and turn around for a minute or so while still on the grill.
+- TIP: If steaks seem dry while cooking, coat each fillet with additional olive oil and turn around for a minute or so while still on the grill.